 Following the Kinabatangan River and encountering the delightful proboscis and other monkeys

-Today we traveled to Sandakan to catch a boat to the Kinabatangan river where we would be spending the next few days exploring the dense jungle that lines the river.
-We said good bye to the Sepilok Nature Resort, but not before we found some more Arsenal fans for a group shot by the lodge.
+Today we travelled to Sandakan to catch a boat to the Kinabatangan river where we would be spending the next few days exploring the dense jungle that lines the river.
+We said goodbye to the Sepilok Nature Resort, but not before we found some more Arsenal fans for a group shot by the lodge.

 We reached the resort just as lunch was finishing up so we went straight to the lodge for a bite to eat whilst our room was being made ready.
 It was a buffet lunch and we were hungry so tucked in merrily.
 Things were taking a bit longer with our room as the previous occupants were taking their time moving out – so we hung around.
 This gave me a bit of time to look for some wildlife from the comfort of the KWR lodge, and all I had to do was look over the railings and there was a family of wild pigs happily wallowing in the mud below.

-Now it really was time to head back to KWR as the evening was drawing in rapidly and we had traveled some distance down the river.
+Now it really was time to head back to KWR as the evening was drawing in rapidly and we had travelled some distance down the river.
 Also, there was a powerful thunderstorm hovering in the distance, which concerned us but our guides nonchalantly said “no worries”, but that still did not completely assuage our fear.
-We did get to see an amazing sunset, but in the tropics night falls quickly and soon it was pitch black.
-Out there in the jungle there is no background luminance from a city to give some respite to our poor night vision.
-Things became more vexing when the boat driver could not get his lamp working.
-Instead he had to borrow a little flashlight from one of the guides to light the way.
+We did get to see an amazing sunset, but in the tropics, night falls quickly and soon it was pitch black.
+Out there in the jungle, there is no background luminance from a city to give some respite to our poor night vision.
+Things became more vexing when the boat driver could not get his lampworking.
+Instead, he had to borrow a little flashlight from one of the guides to light the way.
 The river is pretty wide by my fear was that there were plenty of thing floating in the river that could capsize our tiny vessel, and our driver didn’t seem to moderate his speed.
 Also, the inlet to KWR was tiny, about 20 feet across, in the midst of an incredibly dense forest.
 How on earth was the driver going to find it in the by now intense darkness?
-Anyway he did and we were all relieved to arrive back at the resort.
+Anyway, he did and we were all relieved to arrive back at the resort.